DISC Basic Profiles FAQ

 Yes!

-For $95 you can open a DISC Administration accounts that also include access to EIQ-2, Motivators, and Learning Style assessments.
+You can open a DISC Administration account for $95, which includes access to EIQ-2, Motivators, and Learning Style assessments.

 Have other Questions?
 Let us know!